kylebarron/stata_kernel/docs/src/using_stata_kernel/configuration.md

 # Configuration

-The configuration file is named `.stata_kernel.conf` and is located in your home directory.
+The configuration file is a plain text file named `.stata_kernel.conf` and is located in your home directory.
 You can change any of the package's settings by opening the file and changing the `value` of any line of the form

 ```
-configuration_setting = value
+configuration_setting_name = value
 ```

 You can also make changes to the configuration while the kernel is running with the [%set magic](magics.md#set).
 For example: